 There are two different kinds of deployment models: the hardware can either be hosted on-premise or at a service provider’s data center.
-On-premise deployment model means that the company’s cloud infrastructure is hosted within its own data center.
+The on-premise deployment model means that the company’s cloud infrastructure is hosted within its own data center.
 This offers a higher level of security but limits scalability due to the fact that physical servers need to be purchased and configured every time capacity requirements increase.
 This model also puts the weight of the capital and operation costs of the physical servers on the business.
-In the second deployment model, the cloud service provider bears the costs of acquiring and maintaining the physical servers, which result in more predictable monthly costs as it eliminates the unexpected fees of server repairs or replacement.
-Hosting a private cloud at a service provider’s data center also eliminates the requirement of having an in-house IT department to maintain, upgrade or backup physical servers.
+In the second deployment model, the cloud service provider bears the costs of acquiring and maintaining the physical servers, which results in more predictable monthly costs as it eliminates the unexpected fees of server repairs or replacement.
+Hosting a private cloud at a service provider’s data center also eliminates the requirement of having an in-house IT department to maintain, upgrade, or backup physical servers.

 Test the power of OpenStack in a hosted environment

 Benefits of OpenStack Private Cloud

 While developers require open ground to create software applications, OpenStack provides the essential liberty to each individual on a DevOps team.
 The source code for this cloud building platform is available on GitHub as OpenStack GitHub.
 With the possibility to add additional features, the open-source infrastructure creates an ideal option with no boundaries or restrictions and enables open-source CI.

 OpenStack encloses a list of liquid service, making cloud computing a natural process for software developers and operators, allowing DevOps teams to include a large number of services in their private cloud environment.